-The morning lecture is usually based on a particular teaching from Vaishnava literature.
-It is followed by an open discussion, giving everyone an opportunity to ask questions, make comments and offer realizations about the morning lecture.
+First and foremost, the morning lecture is usually based on a particular teaching from Vaishnava literature; an important ingredient to the ashram activities.
+It is followed by an open discussion.
+This is giving everyone a chance to ask questions, make comments and offer realizations about the morning lecture.
 During this session, participants will gain valuable insights into a wide range of topics for cultivating spiritual awareness in the context of current society.

 Protecting the Holy Places – Dham Seva

-Our service to the holy places is mainly based on protecting and cleaning the banks of the sacred Yamuna River, the river itself and parts of the city of Vrindavan, collecting and recycling garbage, as well as restoring some of the important ancient temples.
-We make special efforts to create awareness about all these initiatives in the local people.
-For more information, please visit Helping Hands for Vrindavan.
+Our service to the holy places is mainly based on protecting and cleaning the banks of the sacred Yamuna River, the river itself and parts of the city of Vrindavan, collecting and recycling garbage, in addition with restoring important ancient temples.
+All in all, we make special efforts to create awareness about all these initiatives in the local people.

 Volunteering in Vrindavan

 Volunteers come from all over the world to gain experience doing spiritual service in a sacred place.
-The main purpose of this program is to afford you the opportunity of spending precious time (a few days, weeks or months) in Vrindavan for the spiritual and culture experience of living in a holy place, and to engage you in some valuable service to the local community.
-You can find more information here at Volunteering in India – Vrindavan.
+Additionally, this program is to offer you the circmstances of spending precious time (few days, weeks, months) in Vrindavan.
+Go for the spiritual and cultural experience of living in a holy place.
+With this in mind, engage yourself in some valuable service to the local community.

 Vrinda Kunja Ashram – Guest House

-Visitors and volunteers receive clean, modest, reasonably-priced accomodations befitting an ashram in the Vrinda Kunja guest house for their stay in Vrindavan.
+On the positive side, visitors and volunteers receive clean, modest, reasonably-priced accomodations.
+This means an ashram in the Vrinda Kunja guest house for their stay in Vrindavan.
 Three vegetarian meals a day are provided.